• Skip to primary navigation

 5. Flannel shirt rag wreaths

-6. Decoupage upcycled fabric mirror, to add color to your walls.
+6. Decoupage upcycled fabric mirror to add colour to your walls.
+Or an upcycled vase for your mantle

 7. Upcycled T-towel apron